selfdefined/web-app/11ty/definitions/minorities.md

 flag:
   level: avoid
 defined: true
-excerpt: the smaller in number of two groups constituting a whole; can be inaccurate and vague
+excerpt: avoid. the smaller in number of two groups constituting a whole; can be inaccurate and vague substitute for racially and gender minoritised people.
 speech: noun
 alt_words:
   - minoritised